 They say success has a hundred fathers and defeat is an orphan, and that wisdom has certainly been borne out in the case of Discovery Channel’s Shark Week.

-Arguably the most successful annual ongoing event in television history – and certainly in U.S. cable TV history – the idea for Shark Week originated in 1987, as one legend has it, on the back of a cocktail napkin, and made its fateful debut on the evening of Sunday, July 17, 1988.
+Shark Week is the longest-running program event on cable TV, and now streaming too.
+The idea for a week of shark-focused television originated in 1987, as one legend has it, on the back of a cocktail napkin, and made its auspicious debut on the evening of Sunday, July 17, 1988.

-That’s over 30 years of history for Shark Week, and this ratings juggernaut has stirred up the waters of summertime TV viewing since it aired its first key program, Caged in Fear.
-The cumulative viewership in the U.S. alone has risen from several hundred thousand to last year’s nearly 36 million since the event took a cue from the Beatles and expanded to Eight Days a (Shark) Week.
+Now in its 35th season, the ratings juggernaut that is Shark Week has stirred up the waters of summertime TV viewing since it aired its first key program, Caged in Fear.
+The cumulative viewership in the U.S. alone has risen from several hundred thousand to last year’s 21 million since the event took a cue from the Beatles and expanded to Eight Days a (Shark) Week.

 Lost to the Mists of Time (and Alcohol)

-Origin stories for this heroic venture are many and (mostly) plausible, as 30+-year-old legends go.
-There may be nearly as many “fathers” to this success as there were people involved in the creation of Shark Week.
+Origin stories for this heroic venture are many and (mostly) plausible, as 35-year-old legends go.
+There may be nearly as many “fathers” of this success as there were people involved in the creation of Shark Week.

 Using the gendered noun “fathers” here is not a generalization, unfortunately.
 All Shark Week origin stories seem to feature only guys.
 It’s not till present-day accounts that women have risen to positions of prominence.